Michael A. Chaney

 Works in progress

-(Editor) Poet, Potter, Slave, Myth: Dave the Potter (under contract with Oxford University Press)
+(Editor) ‘I Wonder Where Is All My Relation’: Diaspora, Materiality, and the Poetics of Dave the Potter (under contract with Oxford University Press)

 Reading Lessons in Seeing: Form and Trope in the Graphic Novel